Spurs down Grizz in OT to take 3-0 series lead

 Tony Allen answered by splitting a pair at the other end.
 Ginobili then missed a 3-pointer with 20.9 seconds left before Conley's runner at the horn was off the mark.

 Earlier, Memphis, which had not led in San Antonio for more that two minutes, opened up a huge lead using its grit and grind mentality.
-Popovich pulled out his starters with his team trailing 16-5 at the 4:54 mark.
-Conley racked up five steals as the Grizzlies jumped out to a 29-11 first-quarter lead before heading into the second with a 29-13 spread.
+Spurs head coach Gregg Popovich pulled out his starters with his team trailing 16-5 at the 4:54 mark.
+Conley racked up five steals as the Grizzlies opened up a 29-11 first- quarter lead before heading into the second with a 29-13 spread.

 The Spurs, though, began the second with an 11-2 run to pull within 31-24 before whittling to deficit to 44-40 heading into the break.